Questions About Couples Counseling

 We do not have a one-size-fits-all approach.
 Our job is to help you find the solutions that help you move forward.
 Our goal as couples counselors is to eventually remove ourselves from the job of helping you with your relationship.
 Once you learn the skills, you can do it on your own!

-Discernment counseling, which helps couples decide if they even want to work on their relationship, usually takes just three to five sessions.
+Discernment counseling, which helps couples decide if they even want to work on their relationship, usually takes just five to six sessions.

 What about rates, payments, and insurance?

 Payments can be made by cash, check or credit card.
 Full payment is due at the time of each session.

 Fees: Varies according to the length of session and range from $140 to $250 per therapy session, depending on the associate.
 A limited number of low-cost sessions are available.

 Insurance: We only bill Blue Cross/Blue Shield insurance.
 Sara Schwarzbaum does not bill insurance.
 Keep in mind that all insurance plans are different and you are responsible for meeting the requirements for your plan.

 You can find detailed information on our finance pages about all your cost and insurance questions.
 We’re happy to answer all your questions about our fee structure and insurance coverage.
 Please call 312-416-6191 to inquire.

 - Visit our finance pages on cost and insurance

 - Sign up for our newsletter to receive ongoing relationship tips from our staff